clay/clay-kiln/behaviors/README.md

 * **value** _(required)_ field description, allows html

+# drop-image

+Appends dragdrop events to an input which grab the url of any file dropped into the input.

+## Arguments

+_No arguments_

 # label

 Appends a label to a field.
 This is pulled from the field's `_label` property, and falls back to using the key of the field.